dariusmehri/Calculating-Actual-Hours-Worked-using-Time-Punch-Data/README.md

-This program calculates the actual hours worked for each employee by month using City Time data.
-It takes into consideration leave and overtime, and corrects for duplicate punches and no-punch, in or out.
+This Python program calculates the actual hours worked for each employee by month using City Time data.
+It takes into consideration leave and overtime, and corrects for duplicate punches and no-punches, in or out.